 BD-J

 BD-J is an interactive mode intended for advanced interactivity, such as fancy menus and video games.
-It is more advanced than HDMV mode as it supports object-orientated programming, complex animations, true-color graphics, more memory, and networking capabilities.
+It is more advanced than HDMV mode as it supports object-oriented programming, complex animations, true-color graphics, more memory, and networking capabilities.
 Major and mini-major studios often use BD-J for their custom programming framework that suits their needs without the restrictions of HDMV.

 Features